 - Page type – intended for data that you wish to store as pages in the website’s content tree.

 - Form – suitable for data that you wish to collect from the site’s visitors.

 - Custom table – only use if you need to store and edit simple data structures without the need to create a custom module and define an editing interface.
 Otherwise, custom module classes are recommended instead.

-See Defining website data structure if you need help deciding which approach is the best for you.
+See Defining website content structure if you need help deciding which approach is the best for you.

 In all cases, the system automatically creates a database table based on the options that you configure.
 Any fields (columns) that you define for the table remain unchanged during upgrades.
 In rare cases, the upgrade may add new general fields required by the system (such additions should not break or affect the table’s functionality).

-When creating objects representing custom database tables, always use a unique prefix (namespace) in the code name of the object and the matching table name.
+When creating objects representing custom database tables (such as custom classes, page types, forms, etc.), always use a unique prefix (namespace) in the code name of the object and the matching table name.
 This convention prevents conflicts with objects and tables that Kentico may add in the future.

 Never use the cms, com, om or content prefixes for custom objects or database tables.
 The best option is to use your company name or an abbreviation as the prefix, for example: ACME_MyTable